 Imagine a friend I’ll call Patricia.
-I met Patricia in College; we became close friends because I admire her ambition and attitude toward life.
+I met Patricia in College; we became close friends because I admire her ambition and attitude towards life.

 She’s always given her best in everything she’s involved in.
 With little surprise, Patricia graduated, making the dean’s list.

 Upon graduation, Patricia set her sight on one of the most prestigious management consulting firms in the world.
 After going through the five-stage selection process, she was not selected.
 To add to her woes, her mother fell gravely ill.